-England kickoff their World Cup campaign on June 18 in Volgograd.
-The Three Lions will clash with Tunisia in their first Group G match before playing Panama six days later in Nizhny Novgorod.
-Gareth Southgate’s team will wrap up Group G play against Belgium on June 28 in a match that should determine the group winner.
+England has started its World Cup campaign on June 18th in Volgograd.
+The Three Lions has already clashed with Tunisia in their first Group G match before playing Panama six days later in Nizhny Novgorod.
+Gareth Southgate’s team has then faced Belgium in a match that no-one wanted to win.
+It is now time to see what’s coming next in this World Cup for the Three Lions.

 |Bookmakers||World Cup Offers||Ranking||World Cup Bonus|